 This is a separate category, but the onus of proof is on you to show that it is for some other reason that you justifiably dismissed your employee.
 For example, your employee marries a competitor.
 In these circumstances, depending upon where your employee works, his or her normal participation in corporate decisions and the nature of your business, there may be a real risk of a leak of trade secrets.

-If your employee has been continuously employed for at least one year (unless they started after 6 April 2012, in which case the threshold rises to two years) they are entitled to request a written statement from you of the reasons for the dismissal, within 14 days of the request.
+If your employee has been continuously employed for at least 2 years, they are entitled to request a written statement from you of the reasons for the dismissal, within 14 days of the request.
 The statement will be admissible in evidence in any proceedings.

 In the case of a woman, if she is dismissed while pregnant or during a maternity period, she is entitled, without prior request, to a written statement.
 Should you fail to comply with the request, the employee may present a complaint to the employment tribunal.

 The time limit to present the complaint is generally three months from (and including) the date of termination.
 If the complaint is well founded, a tribunal must order you to pay two weeks' pay.
 There is no upper limit on the amount earned per week.